iVcente/DanzmannGameplayMessages/README.md

 # Gameplay Messages
 A plugin that contains a subsystem that allows listening for and broadcasting/sending messages between unconnected gameplay objects.
-The system relies in Gameplay Tags as channels and structs to transmit data.
+The system relies on Gameplay Tags as channels and structs to transmit data.

 ---

 ### Usage Example

-Make sure you have added the `GameplayTags` and `DanzmannGameplayMessages` module to your project's `Build.cs` file.
+Make sure you have added the `GameplayTags` and `DanzmannGameplayMessages` modules to your project's `Build.cs` file.
 Then, create some Gameplay Tags:
 ```cpp
 // MyProjectGameplayMessagesGameplayTags.h